Migrating Synchronous Loops to Web Workers Safely

 - Capture heap snapshots pre/post

-postMessage. - Compare
+postMessage. - Verify

-ArrayBuffer.byteLengthagainst actual heap delta. - Monitor GC pauses during bulk transfers.
+ArrayBuffer.byteLength === 0on the main thread after transfer. - Monitor GC pauses during bulk transfers.

 Step 3: Implement Safe Migration with Chunked Message Passing